(4646 House floor votes analyzed β so far...)

 Co-sponsors: Kendal Sacchieri Shane Jett

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Placed on General Order

 Date: 2025-04-24